 For couples who are including a virtual component to their wedding, be sure to include the link to your Zoom or other livestream service on your website for easy reference (and definitely send it out via email, too!).
 Also, if you have any instructions—like “please mute yourself!”—your wedding website is a good place to include these.

-The Scoop on Your Registry
+The Scoop on Your Wedding Registry

 One of the first questions your guests will ask you (and your mom, your maid of honor…) is “Where are you registered?”
-Since putting your registry details on printed invitations is a bit of a no-no, include all of the info on your wedding website so it’s easy for your guests to find.
+Since putting your registry information on printed invitations is a bit of a no-no, include all of the info on your wedding website so it’s easy for your guests to find.

 How to Get There – in Detail

-It’s not just about providing driving directions to your venue, especially if you’re hosting lots of out-of-town guests.
+It’s not just about providing driving directions to your venue, especially if you’re hosting a destination wedding or lots of out-of-town guests.
 Make sure they know the best method of transportation to get to your wedding city, and note local airports, as well as train or bus stations.
 On WeddingWire’s free wedding websites, you can even add a widget that allows guests to search for flights right from the page!